risc0/risc0/README.md

 ## Building from source

-You can also build from source instead downloading the latest release.
-You might want to do this if you are making changes to this code base, or want to try out a development version.

 Building from source requires some additional tools and steps.
 Please refer to [CONTRIBUTING.md](./CONTRIBUTING.md) for the full instructions.